1. Home

 Can AI Agents answer business calls?

 Yes, AI agents can answer voice calls if you use the right tool.
-On respond.io, you can configure the AI agent’s voice, add instructions and test the experience before going live.
+On respond.io, you can configure the AI agent's voice, add instructions, set transfer conditions to route calls to human agents and test the experience before going live.
 This gives you full control over how calls are handled.
 Unlike standalone voice bots, respond.io’s AI Voice Agent is fully integrated into a unified inbox, allowing businesses to manage messaging and voice interactions in a seamless thread with every customer, with shared logs and reporting.

 Further reading